imhicihu/Responsive-email/README.md

 ### What is this repository for? ###

 * Quick summary
-    - Responsive email template (modifiable)
+    - Responsive email template (multi-purpose)
 * Version 1.01

 ### How do I get set up? ###